jadecobra/python_tdd_exercises/source/calculator/calculator_vi.rst

 ----

-* Using a `for loop`_ means I do not have to write a lot of tests.
+* Using a :ref:`for loop<what is a for loop?>` means I do not have to write a lot of tests.
 I can add more data to the :ref:`iterable<what is an iterable?>` without having to add more tests

   .. code-block:: python
     :lineno-start: 121